 - A visual inspection of each brazed joint shall be made to assure that the alloy has flowed completely around the joint at the tube-fitting interface.
 Where flux has been used, assure that solidified flux residue has not formed a temporary seal that could hold test pressure.

-- Threaded joints in piping systems shall be tinned or made up with polytetrafluoroethylene (such as Teflon®) tape or other thread sealants suitable for oxygen services.
+- Threaded joints in piping systems shall be made up with polytetrafluoroethylene (such as Teflon®) tape or other thread sealants suitable for oxygen service.
 Sealants shall be applied to the male threads only.